 6. Use Compression

 When you try to recover large files or huge data, the Stellar Data Recovery could get stuck in rare situations due to read/write speeds of hard drive and storage space availability.
-Compressing files help conserve storage space.
+Compressing files helps conserve storage space.
 When you click ‘Recover’ button, a popup appears to browse the location where you want to save the recovered data.
 In the same popup box,

 - Click ‘Advanced Settings'

 - Click ‘Create Zip File’.
 You can further choose either ‘Zip each file individually’ or ‘Zip to a single file’.

 - Click ‘OK’ and then click ‘Start Saving’

 7. Make Sure the Drive is firmly connected

 Check for any loose connection between the storage drive and your PC.
 A loose connection or frequent disconnection of the drive during the scan or recovery process can cause the software to get stuck.
 Therefore make sure all cables are firmly connected and avoid moving the connected drives until the recovery is done.